atomix/atomix/README.md

 ```

 Here we pass the service address as the only argument.
 This is the address
-that will be exposed by the `CopyCatServiceEndpoint` on the Vert.x event bus.
+that will be exposed by the `CopyCatEndpoint` on the Vert.x event bus.
 Services operate much like nodes.
 Indeed, they expose the same API as
 nodes aside from the `setBroadcastAddress(String address)` method, which
 in most cases should not even be used since CopyCat will create a consistent